CarolHall-NCSU-CBE/DMD-Assigments/README.md

 ### System Requirements
 - Chains of **4 or 16 spheres**
-- Bonded neighbors must satisfy:
+- Bonded neighbors on a chain are allowed to move between:
   `σ(1 − δ) ≤ r ≤ σ(1 + δ)`

 ### Initial Configurations